Evan Almighty: Plot

-Evan realizes the number refers to verse 14 in chapter 6 of the Book of Genesis, where God instructed Noah to build an ark in preparation for a coming flood.
+Evan realizes the number actually refers to verse 14 in chapter 6 of the Book of Genesis, where God instructed Noah to build an ark in preparation for a coming flood.
 God appears to Evan and asks him to build an ark because a flood is coming.
 Though initially hesitating, Evan starts building the ark on the vacant lots by using the tools and materials provided, giving him an opportunity to spend more time with his sons, but Joan sees this as a midlife crisis.

-While Evan still maintains his career in Congress, his changing appearance alienates his staffers and God and the animals who appear and follow him become more disturbing.
-God provides Evan a robe and warns him that the flood will come by mid-day on the 22nd of September.
-When God indefinitely exposes Evan's new appearance during the public introduction of the CINPLAN bill, Long suspends him from Congress after Evan tries to explain his mission and warn the other congressmen about the upcoming flood.
-Joan falsely believes that Evan has gone insane and departs with her sons, leaving Evan to continue building the ark alone.
+While Evan still maintains his career in Congress, his changing appearance alienates his staffers because of God and the animals who stalk him become more disturbing.
+God provides Evan an ancient robe and warns him that the flood will come by mid-day on the 22nd of September.
+This forces Long to fire Evan from Congress after he tries to explain his mission and warns the other congressmen about the impending flood.
+Joan falsely believes that Evan has gone insane and takes her sons to live with her own mother, leaving Evan himself to continue building the ark alone.
 Meanwhile, God disguises himself as a waiter at the restaurant, where he tells Joan that she should see this as an opportunity for the entire family to be closer.
-Joan is inspired by God's meaning and decides to return to Evan to help him finish building the ark together to prepare for the flood.
+Joan understands God's meaning and decides to return to Evan to help him finish building the ark together to prepare for the flood.